 Another option that some consider for 4K gaming is twin graphics cards in SLI or Crossfire configurations.
 While that was a potential solution in the past, in 2020, there just aren’t that many games that adequately support dual-GPU technologies, so consider wisely before committing to multicard PC setups, as they can be more trouble than they’re worth.
 You’re almost always better just buying a more expensive single card.

 As for laptops, 4K gaming is still rather difficult.
 Even the best gaming laptops prioritize lower resolutions and higher framerates because gaming at 4K is incredibly taxing on even desktop hardware and laptop graphics chips don’t tend to measure up.
 You’re also unlikely to be able to truly appreciate 4K detail on a sub-20-inch laptop screen anyway.
 But if you do plan on powering your 4K monitor with a gaming laptop, you’ll want to buy the most powerful system you can find, something like an Alienware Area 51m.
 Anything less than a GTX 1080 Max-Q isn’t going to do well in AAA games.

 Although typically gaming PCs will pack a powerful central processor and high-speed memory, they aren’t quite as important for running a system at 4K as a decent graphics card is.
 That said, they are the hardware that feeds your monstrous graphics card what it needs to display games and certain applications at 4K resolution, so you’ll want to make sure they aren’t a bottleneck.

-As for RAM, while faster speeds can help boost framerates in some games by a percent point or two, just make sure you have enough for the kind of system you’re running.
+As for RAM, while faster speeds can help boost framerates (especially on AMD hardware) just make sure you have enough for the kind of system you’re running.

 Picking the right monitor